 consumption, it is the principle meat in regions of North Africa,

 the Middle East, India, and parts of Europe.
 The European Union

-is the largest lamb consumer and number one importer of lamb,
+is the world's largest lamb consumer and number one importer of lamb,

 whereas 99 percent of the lamb imported originates from Australia

 and New Zealand.

 Wool is the product for which sheep are best known.
 Wool is

 widely used in clothing from knitwear such as socks and jumpers